Do you struggle with bad balance or worry about slipping and falling?

 Build Your Balance

-In this video, Physical Therapists Kristina Hines PT DPT and Steve Gonser PT DPT show you an easy, at-home sequence to build strength and improve balance.
+In this video, Physical Therapist Chris Ponichtera, PT DPT, shows you an easy, at-home sequence to build strength and improve balance.

 Before starting any exercise, make sure you’re in a safe environment with a wall or counter to grab onto if needed.

-If you were able to stand without significant swaying, move on to level two.
+If you were able to stand without significant swaying, move on to level two of the progression — or a ladder format.

 Want more help improving your balance?

-Registration is free, and all classes are held online with leading Western New York healthcare professionals.
+Registration is free and all classes are held online.